syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

    As the OlapControl is the key for each and every operation, initially you need to serialize the OlapReport and send to client-side in a form of string.

-   When you perform any operation such as drill up/down, filtering, sorting etc., you can send OlapReport from client-side to service-side in a de-serialized and updated format.
+   When you perform any operation, such as drill up or down, filtering, sorting etc., you can send OlapReport from client-side to service-side in a de-serialized and updated format.

    Further operations are carried with updated OlapReports only and you can send the updated OlapReport back to client-side with JSON data in a serialized format again.

    This process keeps the OlapReport always updated.
-You cannot operate serialized OlapReport in client-side and hence it is carried to service-side having its class in Syncfusion.Olap.Base assembly to perform the update operation_._
+You cannot operate serialized OlapReport in client-side and hence it is carried to service-side having its class in Syncfusion.Olap.Base assembly to perform the update operation.

-5. Saving and Loading Report in Database:  you can save and load the reports available in OlapClient control via service only.
+5. Saving and Loading Report in Database: You can save and load the reports available in OlapClient control via service only.
 This is not applicable at the client-side.
 You can serialize the OlapReport class in the Syncfusion.Olap.Base assembly and save to database as stream.
-Also you can load back from database via service.
+Also you can load it back from the database via service.

 6. Exporting: You can export OLAP values and information to excel sheet via service only.
 So this provides feasible option to save and view OLAP information.

 ### Create an application

-This section encompasses on how to configure the OLAP Client control in an application.
+This section explains how to configure the OLAP Client control in an application.
 You can also pass the required data to OLAPClient and customize it according to your requirements.

 In this example you can see how OLAPClient component plots the data about Customer Count over different fiscal years.